Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/teams-starting.md

 In Slingshot, people can join an organization, one or more teams, and also one or more projects.
 The purpose of having an Organization team is for company leaders to have the ability to communicate key goals, metrics, strategies, and important announcements throughout their organization.

-**The Organization team** is named after your organization (e.g. your company's name).
+**The Organization team** is named after your organization (for example, your company's name).
 Members need to log in with their organization’s email to be associated with the Organization team.
-Team members can share _Discussions_, _Content_ and _Dashboards_ with each other.
+Team members in the Organization can share _Discussions_, _Content_ and _Dashboards_ with each other.

-[comment]: <> (NEW UI: replace with a similar screenshot)
+You will find your Organization team in the *Home and Organization area* (see below).
+Here, you can switch between your personal content and content that belongs to your organization.

 <img src="../images/main-organization-team.png" alt="An Organization team" width="100%"/>

 **Teams** can be associated with the organization team or not.
 They can include members from within and out of the main organization team.
-Team members share not only *Content*, *Dashboards*, and *Discussions*, but also *Projects* and *Tasks*.
+Team members share not only *Content*, *Analytics*, and *Discussions*, but also *Projects* and *Tasks*.

 <img src="../images/teams-example-tasks.png" alt="Example of a team and its tasks" width="100%"/>

 **Projects** live inside of a team, but are not limited to its members.
 You can invite people from other teams to every project.
 A project contains its own *Overview*, *Tasks*, *Discussions*, *Content*, and *Dashboards*.
 You can also assign tasks within a project to people, who are not part of the project or the team.

+> new UI: replace with a similar screenshot
 <img src="../images/project-example-overview.png" alt="A project Overview" width="100%"/>

 ### How Can I Access my Teams?

-You can access your teams on the very left of the screen as shown below.
+You can access your teams on the very left of the screen, in the Teams & Projects area (shown below).

 <img src="../images/teams-list.png" alt="The Teams navigation menu opened with a list of teams in it" width="100%"/>